decaobr/CoronaChartboostPlugin/docs/setup.markdown

 When you build using the Corona Simulator, the server automatically takes care of integrating the plugin into your project.

-All you need to do is add an entry into a `plugins` table of your `build.settings`.
+All you need to do is add a few entries into the `plugins` table of your `build.settings`.
+Please note that the Chartboost SDK requires Google Play Services on Android to function properly.

 The following is an example of a minimal `build.settings` file:

 ``````
 settings =